 The Historic Lighthouse of the Outer Banks

-Built in 1823, the Ocracoke Light is the oldest lighthouse in North Carolina that is still in continuous service.
-In fact, the Ocracoke Light is the second oldest lighthouse in the United States in continuous service.
+Built in 1823, the Ocracoke Lighthouse is the oldest lighthouse continuously in service in North Carolina.
+The Ocracoke Lighthouse is the second oldest operating lighthouse in the nation.
 The current light has 8,000 candlepower and can be seen from 14 miles out to sea.

 Getting to the Ocracoke Lighthouse

-The Ocracoke Light is the first thing many visitors want to see when they come to Ocracoke.
+The Ocracoke Lighthouse is the first thing many visitors want to see when they come to Ocracoke.
 One of the most frequent question is, "How do you get to the lighthouse?"
 The answer is easy, the Ocracoke Lighthouse is located on Lighthouse Road.

 Ocracoke Lighthouse FAQs

 When was the Ocracoke Light built?

 Construction on Ocracoke Lighthouse was completed in 1823.

 Where is the Ocracoke Lighthouse?

-The Ocracoke Lighthouse is in Hyde County, on Ocracoke Island, on North Carolina's Outer Banks.
+The Ocracoke Lighthouse is located on Lighthouse Road on Ocracoke Island which is part of North Carolina's Outer Banks.